Road deaths in the Netherlands

 Afbeelding

-Figure 7.
-Road deaths 2021, by road section and intersection.
-Sources: IenW, (BRON), Statistics Netherlands (Road Death Statistics), adapted by SWOV.
+Figure 9.
+Road deaths 2023 by road authority (registered in BRON), as shares of the total number of road deaths.
+Sources: IenW (BRON), Statistics Netherlands (Road Death Statistics), adapted by SWOV).

 Afbeelding